Should you sell backlinks/external links on your blog/website?

 You can use the following simple SOP to make decisions while selling/accepting backlinks on your website.

-You should ideally expand this SOP to qualify every metric for better and efficient decision making.
+You should ideally expand this SOP to qualify every metric for better and more efficient decision-making.

 Best Practices

 Linking to a reputable source is always a good practice.
 Why?
-It is rational to assume that websites having good authority may have quality content that can give credibility to your own statements.
-Please note that a website having a good authority here does not mean a good DA, DR or AS.
-Facebook enjoys a good DA, DR and AS but the content there is not always trustworthy.
+It is rational to assume that websites with good authority may have quality content that can give credibility to your own statements.
+Please note that a website with good authority here does not mean a good DA, DR, or AS.
+Facebook enjoys a good DA, DR, and AS, but the content there is not always trustworthy.

-In your post, add contextually relevant and helpful external links with optimized anchor text.
+Add contextually relevant and helpful external links with optimized anchor text in your post.

-If you are putting up a Sponsored Guest post, affiliate links, banner promotion you should always put rel=”sponsored”.
+If you are putting up a Sponsored Guest post, affiliate links, or banner promotion, you should always put rel=”sponsored”.

-If your users generally put up external links on your website and they are allowed to be indexed, you should put either UGC tags or nofollow tags to qualify those links.
+If your users generally put up external links on your website and are allowed to be indexed, you should use UGC tags or nofollow tags to qualify those links.